 Tuition is $2,000 CAD.
 The Pontifical Institute is, however, able to offer 12 fellowships of up to $6,000 CAD per year, for which all applicants will be automatically considered.
 Upon acceptance candidates will be asked to submit a budget outlining their anticipated needs.
 The fellowships are intended to cover the costs of tuition and travel either to Rome or Toronto, as well as providing a modest stipend.

-The deadline for submission is 15 February 2017.
-Download and save the PDF application form, print a copy, complete it, and mail it together with a current c.v., two letters of reference, and a brief statement of research interests, including an indication of why you wish to pursue advanced training in manuscript studies, to:
+The deadline for submission is 1 February 2018.
+Download and save the PDF application form, complete it by hand or electronically, and mail it together with a current c.v., two letters of reference, and a brief statement of research interests, including an indication of why you wish to pursue advanced training in manuscript studies, to: